cyberjack256/dvwa_azure_lab/README.md

 # dvwa_azure_lab

-This project contains a proof-of-concept examining three scenarios for Managed Security Service Provider MSSP log aggregation: 1) On premises resource, logging directly to splunk via Azure Event Hub , 2) On premises resource logging to an Azure Sentinel SIEM pushing alert logs to splunk via Event Hub, 3) On premises resource,  logging directly to Azure Sentinel via Azure Event Hub.
+This project contains a proof-of-concept examining two scenarios using Microsoft Sentinel side-by-side with Splunk Enterprise for a Managed Security Service Provider MSSP log aggregation solution: 1) Resource, logging to Splunk from Azure Eventhub.
+2) Resource logging to an Microsoft Sentinel, sending enriched Microsoft Sentinel alerts to 3rd party SIEM (Splunk.
 Using both the Damn Vulnerable Web Application (DVWA) and a Kali Linux, we are able to emulate malicious traffic originating from a threat, external to the internal network resources.

 ## Scenario One: On Premises resource -> Splunk